wangzw/awesome-agent-harness/README.md

 - Browse by section: follow the same chapter order as the survey paper.
 - Start with tagged tracks: `Foundations`, `Agent Loop`, `Memory`, `Skills`, `Multi-Agent`, `Optimization`, `Evaluation`.
-- Add papers with consistent metadata so this list stays searchable.

 <!-- ### Entry Template

 Use the following format when adding a paper: